Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Key Performance Indicators for SC/MC Waveform Performance Evaluation

 \subsubsection{Wideband IQI}

-The frequency-dependent wideband IQI is another dominant hardware impairment in THz transceivers operating over ultra-wide BWs.
+The frequency-dependent wideband IQI is another dominant hardware impairment in THz transceivers operating over ultra-wide bandwidths.
 Efficient signal processing techniques have been extensively studied for narrowband IQI at both Tx (via digital pre-distortion) and Rx.
 However, only a few works address the wideband IQI model in the THz-band, such as \cite{sha2021channel} for SC-FDE.
 Furthermore, wideband PA non-linearity models still lack in the THz literature.
 Extensive research to study such impairments is crucial.
+However, the existing models for wideband systems operating at $\unit[60]{GHz}$ \cite{choi2006rf} can provide a preliminary analysis and evaluation of THz candidates.